shreks7/SqliteForUnity/README.md

 **x86/x64 Encryption**
 The encryption is based on AES similiar to the one used by https://github.com/rindeal/SQLite3-Encryption (Infact you can use sqlite3.dll by @rindeal too).

-*Android Encryption**
+**Android Encryption**
 For Android I compiled the sqlite3 src with the encrypton from @rindeal for both armeabi & x86 platform.
-I have included the source for them [here]().
+I have included the source [here](https://github.com/shreks7/AndroidSqlite3Encrypted).

 #TODO
 1. To add support for Windows Phone 8.1/8